ChenglongWang/GAME-Net/README.md

 # Authors

 Eng.
-Santiago Morandi, Ph.D. student, López group (ICIQ, Spain)
+Santiago Morandi, doctoral researcher, López group (ICIQ, Spain)
-Dr. Sergio Pablo-García, postdoc in the Aspuru-Guzik group (UoT, Canada)
+Dr. Sergio Pablo-García, postdoctoral researcher, The Matter Lab (UoT, Canada)
 # Contributors

 Zarko Ivkovic, M.Sc. student, University of Barcelona, ICIQ Summer Fellow 2022; involved in the creation of part of the DFT dataset (still not public) and interface testing.